Designing Solutions for ML Systems

 - what feedback are we collecting?

 Augment vs. automate: We will decide to augment the user with our solution as opposed to automating the process of adding tags.
-This is so we can ensure that our suggested tags are in fact relevant to the project and this gives us an opportunity to use the author's decision as feedback for our solution.
+This is so we can ensure that our suggested tags are in fact relevant to the project and this gives us an opportunity to use the author's decision as feedback (proxy signal) for our solution.

 UX constraints: We also want to keep an eye on the number of tags we suggest because suggesting too many will clutter the screen and overwhelm the user.